CPD Hours: 1 hours

 Course Length: Two hours

 Course Format: Recorded webinar with a copy of the webinar slides provided

 Alternatively you can download and email using our Registration Form

-- Outline an approach to skin disease in camelids
+- Outline the main presenting signs of skin disease in livestock

 - Provide an overview of selected skin diseases in camelids

-- Discuss the diagnosis and management of chronic skin disease
+- Discuss the diagnosis and management of skin disease

 Would you like to be more confident in your approach to a definitive diagnosis and/or effective treatment plan of camelid skin disease?